Keto Eggplant Burgers Recipe [Chinese Qiezi He]

 What to eat with your Keto Eggplant Burgers?

-These burgers are great as a snack or appetizer to impress guests at a party, but they are very light if you’re hungry.
+This keto eggplant burgers recipe is great as a snack or appetizer to impress guests at a party, but they are very light if you’re hungry.
 Feel free to make a bigger batch of these eggplant burgers or else enjoy them as a starter to a complete Chinese meal.

 Here are some other Keto Chinese recipes you can enjoy with your burgers: